maro7tigre/PySignalDecipher/command_system/docs/id_system.md

 1. If no widget_location_id is provided, the container's location generator creates one
 2. If a widget_location_id is provided but already exists in that location:
-   - For registration: An error is raised
+   - For registration: A new widget_location_id is automatically generated
-   - For container updates: A new ID is generated
+   - For container updates: A new widget_location_id is generated

 ### ID Collisions

 The system handles potential collisions:
 - For unique_ids: The global generator ensures no collisions by tracking all used IDs
 - For widget_location_ids: Each container location maintains its own set of used IDs
-- When attempting to register a widget with an ID that already exists in a location, an error is raised
+- When attempting to register a widget with an ID that already exists in a location, a new ID is generated
 - When updating a container and a collision occurs, a new widget_location_id is generated

 ### Container Updates